Remèdes rapides et naturels contre les reflux gastriques

 Smoking can weaken the LES, the valve between the esophagus and stomach, which can increase the risk of acid reflux.
 Quitting smoking can help reduce these symptoms.

-Treatments for acid reflux: medication and food supplements
+Treatments for acid reflux: medication and dietary supplements

 Medicine